stebix/mrfoptools/README.md

-# mrf-ie-opt
+# mrfoptools

+Tooling for programmatic optimization of MRF-specific flip angle and repetition time patterns with gradient descent based algorithms.

+We select `jax` as the numerical and automatic differentiation framework.

-Optimize FISP-based flip angle pattern programmatically for inner ear (IE) imaging purposes.
+Concrete research purpose is the improvement of FISP-based MRF for inner ear (IE) imaging purposes.

+Jannik Stebani 2024

 ### Acknowledgements

-Tom Griesler
-Max Gram
+Tom Griesler (PyTorch implementation @ Master Thesis) Max Gram     (Matalb EPG implementation)